anass98h/cheap-room-climate-control-/README.md

 Now what you need to do is simple:

-you start by instaling [Atom](https://flight-manual.atom.io/getting-started/sections/installing-atom/) and Navigate to the Install page via Atom > Preferences > Install
+you start by installing [Atom](https://flight-manual.atom.io/getting-started/sections/installing-atom/) and Navigate to the Install page via Atom > Preferences > Install

 Search for Pymakr and select the official Pycom Pymakr Plugin